Cosmogenic 10Be as a Tracer for Recent Heliospheric Encounters with Interstellar Cold Clouds: Model Description

-In the case of an ecliptic collision, Earth would re-enter the heliosphere for part of its orbit and be exposed to heliospheric energetic particles (HEPs) during this time \citep{opher_heliospheric_2025}.
+In non-perpendicular cases, Earth would re-enter the heliosphere for part of its orbit and be exposed to heliospheric energetic particles (HEPs) during this time \citep{opher_increased_2026}.
 HEPs are produced when energetic particles in the solar wind are accelerated at the termination shock of the compressed heliosphere.
 In a compressed heliosphere, the termination shock becomes a parallel shock.
-The termination shock is also much stronger (shock compression of 4) and accelerates high fluxes of energetic particles from keV to MeV energies \citep{opher_heliospheric_2025}.
-As shown in Figure \ref{fig:spectra}, the flux of HEPs at MeV energies is at least $\sim$6 orders of magnitude greater than the flux of interstellar GCRs.
-The HEP flux is 1-2 orders of magnitude greater than the energetic particle flux of the largest recorded solar storm: the Halloween Storm of 2003 \citep{mewaldt_proton_2005}.
-While effects from solar storms can last days to weeks, Earth's exposure to HEPs would occur for several months each year while the heliosphere crosses through the cold cloud.
+The termination shock is also much stronger (shock compression of 4) and accelerates high fluxes of energetic particles from keV to MeV energies \citep{opher_increased_2026}.
+As shown in Figure \ref{fig:spectra}, the flux of HEPs at MeV energies is at least $\sim$5-6 orders of magnitude greater than the flux of interstellar GCRs.
+The HEP flux is 1-2 orders of magnitude greater than the flux from a very large SEP event associated with the 2003 Halloween storm period \citep{mewaldt_proton_2005}.
+While effects from solar storms can last days to weeks, Earth's exposure to HEPs would occur for several months each year during an interstellar cloud crossing.

+The HEP spectrum is based on a 1D model that solves the Parker transport equation at the termination shock of a compressed heliosphere \citep{opher_increased_2026}. {{We assume HEPs maintain constant intensities as they propagate beyond the termination shock, and thus uniformly fill the heliosheath.
+In the Parker solution, particle intensities remain constant downstream a shock.
+This is consistent with Voyager 1 observations, which saw an increase in ion intensities before the termination shock, then approximately constant intensities through the heliosheath \citep{decker_mediation_2008, decker_no_2012, krimigis_energetic_2019}.} Energetic particle flux at the termination shock scales with the density of the solar wind; hence, it falls with $1/R^2$.
+The HEP spectrum from \cite{opher_increased_2026} was calculated for a termination shock distance of 0.12 AU, so we scale the HEP flux for a heliosphere with a different termination shock distance proportional to:}

+{where $J_{HEP}(E)$ is the HEP flux per energy $E$ at a given termination shock distance $r_{TS}$ from the Sun. {As a lower limit for HEP-induced $^{10}\text{Be}$ production, we do not apply another fit function to the HEP spectrum, and assume all fluxes beyond the model's upper limit of 80 MeV are zero.
+We find that implementing an Ellison-Ramaty spectral fit \citep{ellison_shock_1985}, commonly applied to SEPs, yields a difference in yearly-average $^{10}\text{Be}$ production of $<1$\% from no fit.}}

+{The supernova cosmic ray (SNCR) spectrum is determined based on the model proposed by \cite{thomas_terrestrial_2023} for a supernova 50 pc away.
+As seen in Figure \ref{fig:spectra}, there is a delay in the peak SNCR flux reaching Earth due to the travel time of SNCRs across 50 pc.
+After $\sim$10 kyrs, SNCR flux decreases over time across all energies.}